lukepark327/ethash-verifiable-relay/README.md

 }
 ```

 * We can check a `Coinbase` transaction validation via merkleproof.
+But is it necessary?

 * Skip checking `UncleHash` validation?

-Theretofore, is it possible to save all uncle blocks in a contract?
+	* Theretofore, is it possible to save all uncle blocks in a contract?

 * Skip `Root` and `ReceiptHash` validation.

-We can do those things...
+	* We can do those things...
 But is it necessary?

 * Skip `logsBloom` is DATA, 256 Bytes, the bloom filter for the logs of the block. null when its pending block.
 	* Logs: the set of logs entries created upon transaction execution.